SnowConvert: Function References for Teradata¶

 Note

-This UDF is a derived function which is used inside the DAYNUMBER_OF_MONTH_UDF
+This UDF is a helper function that is used within the DAYNUMBER_OF_MONTH_UDF

 function.